Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 • Asset management

-In an effort to combine the benefits of multiple investment philosophies, Berkeley, Inc. principally invests in both passively- and actively-managed exchange-traded funds (ETFs) and index funds.
+To combine the benefits of multiple investment philosophies, Berkeley, Inc. invests in both passively and actively managed exchange-traded funds (ETFs) and index funds.
 This helps balance the overall risk profile of your portfolio, while increasing the return potential within the confines of that risk tolerance.

 To further diversify your portfolio, Berkeley may include global securities to ensure that the success of your investments isn't overly attached to a specific area of the market.
 For portfolios smaller than $250,000, Berkeley avoids investing in equities altogether.